overnest/quic-cpp-test/README.md

 ```
 By keeping these global they do not need to be included in function parameters and return types which allow them to exported with cgo.
 Since C++ can't see any of this happening calling the exported library must be done from a Singleton.

-Look inside the references folder to find the GoLang file that was used to generate quic_lib.so and quic_lib.h.
+Look inside the references folder to find the GoLang file that was used to generate libquic.so and libquic.h.
 The folder also includes instructions to generate the files yourself.

 Example instructions: